1 Identify the trademark

 3 Submit your objection

-Trademark Registration Opposition in EU
+Opposition to Trademark Registration in EU

 File an objection to prevent threats to your brand